Please note that Tapas no longer supports Internet Explorer.

 Click.

 The sound was too loud in the small space.
 She turned her gaze to me.
 Embarrassment burned my cheeks.
-I quickly turned my back and began to whistle a tuneless, shaky note.
+I quickly turned my back to her and began to whistle a tuneless, shaky note.
 I stared intently at a single raindrop tracing a path down the fogged glass, as if it were the most fascinating thing in the world.

 Seconds passed.
 She didn’t speak.
 I wanted to turn, to explain, but my body was frozen.

 Then I heard a soft ching-ching.
 The sound of bangles touching.
-I glanced back.

 She was looking at me, gently tapping her bangles together.
 She tilted her head, her eyebrows raised in a silent question: What did you just do?